How to Tie down a Kayak or Two Kayaks With Retractable Ratchet Straps

 Here’s a quick guide for tying down kayaks of any weight or size to car tops with retractable kayak tie down straps.

-This article will guide you through eight simple steps to load and tie down a kayak or TWO kayaks using these straps.
+Wondering if you can secure a kayak or two of them on the top of your car without them falling off on the highway?
+Absolutely!
+This article will guide you through eight simple steps to load and tie down a kayak or TWO kayaks using retractable ratchet straps.
 Let’s hit the road!

 How to tie down a kayak?